ccp5UK/dl-poly/documentation/source/UserManual/DPD/intro.rst

-In many DPD simulations, the stochastic and drag coefficients are often constant for all interactions, i.e. :math:`\sigma_{ij} \equiv \sigma` and :math:`\gamma_{ij} \equiv \gamma`, although this assumption does not have to apply.
-In DL_POLY_5 the :math:`\gamma_{ij}` coefficients may be supplied at the end of each specified vdw interaction potential as an additional parameter beyond the final one for the particular vdw potential form.
+In many DPD simulations, the stochastic and drag coefficients are often constant for all interactions, i.e. :math:`\sigma_{ij} \equiv \sigma` and :math:`\gamma_{ij} \equiv \gamma`, although this assumption does *not* have to apply.
+The cutoff distances for the switching functions are often set equal to those for the interaction itself, i.e.
+:math:`r_{t,ij} = r_{c}`, although again this is not compulsory.
+In DL_POLY_5
+the :math:`\gamma_{ij}` coefficients and :math:`r_{t,ij}` cutoff distances may be supplied at the end of each specified vdw interaction potential as additional parameters beyond the final one for the particular vdw potential form.
+(See the section on specifying :ref:`non-bonded interactions in the FIELD file <non-bonded_sec>` for more details.)

-For a DPD thermostat to work correctly all possible two body interactions must be defined and at least one value of :math:`\gamma_{ij} > 0`.
+For a DPD thermostat to work correctly all possible two body interactions must be defined, including cutoff distances, and at least one value of :math:`\gamma_{ij} > 0`.
 If a two body interaction is missing, DL_POLY_5 will first attempt to derive it using mixing rules: the default may be overridden by user specification.
-However, if any :math:`\gamma_{ij} = 0` in the ``FIELD`` file or is missing and cannot be derived from mixing rules, DL_POLY_5 will check for the existence of a global :math:`\gamma` value that may be optionally supplied by the user in the ``CONTROL`` file using the `ensemble_dpd_drag`
-directive: if this value is non-zero, this value will be used as an override.
+However, if any :math:`\gamma_{ij} = 0` in the ``FIELD`` file or is missing and cannot be derived from mixing rules, DL_POLY_5 will check for the existence of a global :math:`\gamma` value that may be optionally supplied by the user in the ``CONTROL`` file using the **ensemble_dpd_drag** directive: if this value is non-zero, this value will be used as an override.
 Otherwise, if all :math:`\gamma_{ij}` are set to zero, DL_POLY_5 will shut off the DPD thermostat and resort to an NVE ensemble.
+If no thermostat cutoff distances are supplied and they cannot be obtained from vdw interactions, DL_POLY_5 will use the maximum vdw cutoff distance as an override.

 Equation of State and Dynamic Properties
 ----------------------------------------